Full name Craig Anthony Joseph Meschede

 Some difficulty against the short ball has hampered his progress and he has spent much of his time since in the second XI.
 But Somerset retained faith in his talent and gave him a new contract at the end of 2014.

 With Jim Allenby joining Somerset from Glamorgan at the end of 2014, though, there was a prospect that Meschede might struggle for first team opportunities at Somerset.
-It was therefore arranged for him to represent Glamorgan throughout the 2015 season on a loan deal.
+It was therefore arranged for him to represent Glamorgan throughout the 2015 season on a loan deal, a season in which he prospered more with bat than ball.